Cincinnati ADU

 How big can an ADU be in Cincinnati?

-The maximum size for a detached ADU in Cincinnati is 800 square feet.
+The maximum size for a detached ADU in Cincinnati is Not to exceed sq ft of principal dwelling square footage of principal dwelling.

 How long does it take to get an ADU permit in Cincinnati?